-During the next few weeks leading up to the Presidential election on November 3rd, Photocracy invites members of the U-M campus community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
-Submissions will be showcased online in an ever-growing collage of images and videos, where viewers can view a diverse and wide-ranging collection of submission in a gallery of images to see and hear more about the unique perspectives of our campus community.
-In this way, Photocracy becomes a community platform whereby each of us can speak and each of us can listen as we prepare for the election.
+Photocracy: Defining Democracy Through Stories & Art invites students, faculty, staff, and alum from the U-M community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
+Submissions are showcased online in an ever-growing collage of images and videos, displaying a diverse and wide-ranging collection of submissions demonstrating the unique perspectives of our campus community.

 phase II: retelling stories as art

 The Photocracy: Call for Artists and Designers sought faculty and graduate student artists and designers to propose a commissioned piece developed using the collected images, text, and recordings in the Photocracy gallery as source material and inspiration for an interactive work announced in January 2021 and developed throughout the Winter 2021 semester.
 Our community will benefit from interacting with the pre-election inspired work and reflecting on their evolving ideas of democracy and the American experiment through interaction with the selected commissions.
 Read more about the selected artists and their projects below and stay tuned for further details and ways you can interact!

 School of Music, Theatre & Dance